fatekiDev/python-datascience/python-datascience/README.md

 It is part of the **Python for Data Science** training phase for the software project in collaboration with **CONAF**.

 ## 📂 Contents
-- `EDA_customer_journey.ipynb`: Main notebook with analysis and visualizations.
+- `.jobdataset.ipynb`: Main notebook with analysis and visualizations.
 - `customer_journey.csv`: Dataset used in the study.

 ## 🧩 Tools